 Oh my… Brett Gibbs continues to dig the hole he has willingly put himself in.
 Yet another reply to Morgan Pietz’s no-nonsense document was filed, and this filing was obviously crying for having a “Shrill voice” checkbox on the ECF submit page.

-Full of ad hominem attacks and LSD-like delusions, this is another attempt to assume an ostrich position after the blatant forum shopping has been made obvious and a suspicion of impudent, potentially criminal, Prenda’s fraud has surfaced.
+Full of ad hominem attacks and delusions, this is another attempt to assume an ostrich position after the blatant forum shopping has been made obvious and a suspicion of impudent, potentially criminal, Prenda’s fraud has surfaced.

 - This site: Facing uncomfortable questions, Brett Gibbs throws a tantrum.

 - ArsTechnica: Porn trolling firm dogged by identity theft allegations.